-- 1. Make an initial record of the information on CPOMS - 2.
-Report it to the DSL immediately - 3.
-The DSL will consider if there is a requirement for immediate medical intervention; however, urgent medical attention should not be delayed if the DSL is not immediately available - 4.
-Make an accurate record (which may be used in any subsequent court proceedings) as soon as possible and within 24 hours of the occurrence, of all that has happened, including details of: - Dates and times of their observations - Dates and times of any discussions in which they were involved - Any injuries - Explanations given by the child / adult - What action was taken - Any actual words or phrases used by the child
+- Make an initial record of the information on CPOMS - 2.
+Report it to the DSL immediately - The DSL will consider if there is a requirement for immediate medical intervention.
+Urgent medical attention should not be delayed if the DSL is not immediately available - 4.
+Make an accurate record (which may be used in any subsequent court proceedings) as soon as possible and within 24 hours of the occurrence.
+Include everything that has happened, including details of: - Dates and times of observations - Dates and times of any discussions in which they were involved - Any injuries - Explanations given by the child / adult - What action was taken - Any actual words or phrases used by the child